eclairevoyant/infuse.nix/doc/design-notes-on-missing-attributes.md

 { y = [ [] { __init = 7; } ]; }
 ```

-There is a test case to check that this identity law is not violated.
+(there is a test case to check that the identity law is not violated).

+Since the first approach is semantically unsound and the third
+approach has major performance costs, we choose the second approach.